- Best Time to Go to Tawi-Tawi

 As the southernmost province in the country and being closer to Sabah, Malaysia than mainland Mindanao, traveling to Tawi-Tawi used to be a difficult undertaking.

 Today, with the help of new infrastructures and a tourism program aimed at promoting the province as a new travel destination, going to Tawi-Tawi has become doable for most travelers.
-Here are the leading ways of going to Tawi-Tawi from major hubs in Manila in Luzon and Zamboanga City in Mindanao.
+Here are the leading ways of going to Tawi-Tawi from major hubs in Manila in Luzon and Zamboanga City and Cotabato in Mindanao.

 Aleson Shipping plies the waters of Sulu Sea to connect passengers from Zamboanga City to Bongao every Monday, Wednesday, and Friday.
 Sea voyage usually lasts 15 to 18 hours.